vsbron/course-react2024-the-wild-oasis/README.md

 - Styles are handled with Styled Components;
 - State management is handled by React Query;
 - Database is stored at Supabase service;
+- Form handled and validated with React Hook Form;

 ## Live version